miralab-ai/vision-ROS/README.md

 ## Citation

-If you use the our research in your research, please cite our related publication:
+If you use the our research in your studies, please cite our related publication:

 ```bibtex
 @inproceedings{yilmaz2023open,